3inar/3inar.github.io/_posts/2016-10-03-the-most-violent-show-on-earth.md

 [Statistics Norway (SSB)](https://www.ssb.no/en/), which the papers usually pick up every year, like in
 [this 2015 article from the tabloid Dagbladet](http://www.dagbladet.no/2015/09/13/nyheter/innenriks/kriminalitet/vold/finnmark/40801169/).
-It's always the violent crimes statistic the're interested in.
+It's always the violent crimes statistic they're interested in.

 The most recent numbers are from 2014.
-It's the same the ones discussed in that article.
+It's the same ones discussed in that article.
 The numbers show Vadsø falling several ranks, with Hasvik (also in Finnmark) taking a marked lead in the old ultraviolence.
 In fact Finmark has a surprisingly strong precense in the top ten considering that it's the most